Boxer Dog Breed Training, History, Care, Diet, and Adoption

 Diet and Nutrition

 Boxer dogs are mainly fed with raw meat.
 Puppies are fed with a formula for at least 3 weeks after they are born.
 After that, they are gradually introduced to meat.
 It is recommended to change their diet with time.
 They should be fed a raw meat diet.
 If their breeders feed them with commercial food, it should be made from vegetables and not with eggs.
 Caution: Proper nutrition is essential in the early growth of puppies.
 They should be given vitamins as well as minerals.
 Puppies should not be fed diets that contain pork, as their kidneys are not developed to process it.
 Treats and Toys Boxers should not be given the following treats: bread, biscuits, crackers, ice cream, soft cheeses, chicken, or any meat products.

 Where to Adopt or Buy

-There are several Boxer dogs waiting to be adopted.
+Several Boxer dogs are waiting to be adopted.
 To adopt a Boxer, you need to go to a shelter or a rescue group.
-You may be able to find a Boxer at your local PetSmart, PetCo or a PetSmart Rescue Center.
+You may be able to find a Boxer at your local PetSmart, PetCo, or a PetSmart Rescue Center.
 A good place to look for a rescue Boxer is the local rescue group.
-Shelters or rescues often have temporary homes, where you can adopt a Boxer puppy and then return him/her to the group in time for a spay and shots.
+Shelters or rescues often have temporary homes where you can adopt a Boxer puppy and then return them to the group in time for spay and shots.
 The Boxer Dog Breed’s History The Boxer originated from Germany.
-The Boxer dog was bred to help farmers protect their livestock and other farm animals, along with bringing them home if they were attacked.
-They were an ideal choice as guard dogs.
+The Boxer dog was bred to help farmers protect their livestock and other farm animals and bring them home if they were attacked.
+Therefore, they were an ideal choice as guard dogs.
 This breed originated before World War I.